datenanfragen/verein-website/content/transparency.en.md

 ## 10. Names of entities whose donations make up more than 10% of the yearly budget

-As of now (November 6, 2018) no yearly reports on the received donations have been issued to the association members or the tax authorities.
+As of now, no yearly reports on the received donations have been issued to the association members or the tax authorities.
 The next report is expected for mid 2019.